siuying/IGYouTubeExtractor/README.md

-# RMYouTubeExtractor
+# IGYouTubeExtractor

+IGYouTubeExtractor is a fork of RMYouTubeExtractor.

-`RMYouTubeExtractor` provides an easy way to obtain MP4 URLs for your iOS apps by providing a YouTube video identifier.
+`IGYouTubeExtractor` provides an easy way to obtain MP4 URLs for your iOS apps by providing a YouTube video identifier.

 This library borrows code from [XCDYouTubeVideoPlayerViewController] by [Cédric Luthi] - sans the MPMoviePlayerController, allowing you to just extract the URLs and roll your own player.